vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 This split workflow creates several problems:
 - Documentation becomes outdated or incorrect.
-- Examples in the manually-maintained CUE files are not tested, leading to broken examples.
+- Examples in CUE files are not tested, leading to broken examples.
-- Functions can ship without documentation if the Vector PR is never created/merged.
+- Functions can ship without documentation if the Vector PR is missed.
-- Contributors/maintainer burden of dealing with multiple PRs.
+- Contributors must open two PRs for one change.

 Once this RFC is implemented, the workflow of adding and documenting a new VRL function should look like this:
 1. PR is opened in the VRL repository.
   * Function documentation lives alongside/within it's definition.
   * All examples are tested and validated before merging.
 2. VRL function documentation is automatically updated in the Vector repo once VRL is bumped.

 ## Goals

-1. All 200+ VRL functions should maintain documentation quality at parity with or exceeding current manually-maintained CUE files
+1. All 200+ VRL functions should maintain documentation quality at parity with or exceeding current manually-maintained CUE files.
-2. 100% of VRL functions have the necessary attributes to automatically generate documentation
+2. All functions provide the fields needed for automatic documentation.
 3. Vector automatically generates documentation for all VRL functions without relying on **any** non-Rust source code files.
 4. Validate 100% of examples through CI-enforced testing